 Terms of Use

-- •You keep ownership of content you post, but you grant Meta a license to use it to provide and improve the services.
+- •You keep IP rights in content you create, but you grant Meta a license to use that content to provide and improve the services described in the Terms.

 Privacy Policy

-source ↗- •Meta collects information you provide, your activity, device data, contacts, location, cookies, and data from partners and public sources.
+source ↗- •Meta collects information you provide, information about your activity, device and network data, contact info you upload/import, and data received from partners and third parties.

-- •You can view, download, port, manage, or delete information, and account deletion may take up to 90 days plus backup removal time.
+- •You can manage or delete information and exercise rights via product settings and help centers; some account/content deletions can take up to 90 days plus backup removal time.